-Building blocks and LEGO are the perfect example of an open ended toy.
-Notice how both of these toys have the ability to be played with in a variety of ways?
+Building blocks and LEGO are perfect examples of an open-ended toy.
+Notice how both of these toys have the ability to be played in a variety of ways?
 Those are the types of toys that you want to give your kids access to.
-Some of our favorite open ended toys are:
+Some of our favorite open-ended toys are:

 Less is More: Having Fewer Toys Means Better Quality Play

 Think about how stressed and overwhelmed you are when you walk into a room full of stuff.
 You don't know where to start.
 Your head is spinning.
 You may attempt to start to do the task you intended on doing, but then you get distracted by all the things.
 Yes, part of that is mom brain.
 But that overwhelm is also due to having too much clutter.

 It is much better for your kids to have fewer but better quality toys.
 So rather than having five different toys that each do one thing, select a single toy that can give your kids endless options for open-ended play.

 Selecting the right toys for your playroom is the first step towards building a home that is ready for purposeful play!

 At the end of the day, the quality of play isn't impacted so much by whether a toy is wooden or plastic.
 It's just that more often than not, wooden toys are more open-ended.

 In addition to that, we all know that the world does NOT need more plastic junk in landfills.
 The less plastic stuff (and less stuff in general) we buy the less ends up in landfills.
 We always try to buy items that are made from more natural materials when we can.

 What if my kids won't play with open-ended toys